HannesRammer/DartabaseTutorials/tutorials/TUT1.md

 <dl>
   <dd>
+1. Download
-1. Download [Dartabase Tutorials](https://github.com/HannesRammer/DartabaseTutorials) from git and open it's root folder in the Dart Editor via *Open Existing Folder*
+<a href="https://github.com/HannesRammer/DartabaseTutorials">Dartabase Tutorials</a> from git and open it's root folder in the Dart Editor via *Open Existing Folder*
 </p>
-2. Download latest stand alone version of [Dartabase Migration](http://pub.dartlang.org/packages/dartabase_migration#versions) from pub, extract the zip somewhere to your drive and open the root (lets call it dartabase_migration) folder of the extracted content via "Open Existing Folder"
+2. Download latest stand alone version of
+<a href="http://pub.dartlang.org/packages/dartabase_migration#versions">Dartabase Migration</a> from pub, extract the zip somewhere to your drive and open the root (lets call it dartabase_migration) folder of the extracted content via "Open Existing Folder"
 </p>
 3. Run 'Pub Get' on dartabase_migration/pubspec.yaml
   </dd>